hathibelagal-dev/Intervals/README.md

 # Excluding Intervals

-This project an attempt at working with intervals.
+This project is an attempt at working with intervals.
 Intervals can be merged, excluded.

 Minimum requirements: